Frequently Asked Questions - Clinical Competency Portfolio Review and IOCA

 These Frequently Asked Questions relate to the Clinical Competency Portfolio Review and the Independent Observed Clinical Activity (IOCA), which is a new component of this assessment.

 Changes to timelines: It was previously communicated that trainees will be able to apply to sit an IOCA starting in November 2024.
-The Education Committee, at their meeting on 6 September 2024, has extended the timelines for implementing IOCAs to August 2025, and the CCPR will be introduced in September 2026.
-These revised timelines will provide adequate time for the development of new IOCA training resources and to commence progressive training for supervisors’ training in early 2025, prior to the launch of IOCA in August 2025.
+The Education Committee has extended the timelines for implementing IOCAs to August 2025, and the CCPR will be introduced in September 2026.
+The IOCAs will be launched in two phases:

 1. What are the assessments that will be considered for the CCPR?